Skip to main content

 ultrarag run examples/build_image_corpus.yaml

-After successful execution, the system saves the generated image corpus file, where each record includes an image identifier and relative path.
+After successful execution, the system will save the generated image corpus file.
+Each record contains the image identifier and relative path.
+The generated .jsonl file can be directly used as input for multi-modal retrieval or generation tasks.
+Output example:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5a